 – Rio file is possible in Kocos Arts 440?

 – Then it should be fine.
-The Thumb rule for LV system fault level to be considered as 50 kA.
+The Thumb rule for LV system fault level is to be considered as 50 kA.
 From there you can calculate the percentage of Impedance.
 It will be approximately around 6% for a 2.5 / 2 MVA transformer.
 If I am wrong, please correct me.
 That’s enough for tendering purposes.
 Or for the worst-case LV system fault level can be assumed as 65kA.

 – I think you are asking to calculate fault level impedance when the rated voltage applied in TX such conditions 3 phase short circuit occurred we find fault impedance.